kubeshop/testkube/docs/tests-running.md

-# Running `Test`
+# **Running Tests**

-To run your tests pass `tests run` command with test name to your `kubectl testkube` plugin.
+To run tests, pass the `tests run` command with the test name to your `kubectl testkube` plugin.
 Tests are started asynchronously by default.

 ```sh
 kubectl testkube tests run test-example